 With provisions focused on advancing interoperability and eliminating information blocking, a major goal of the Act is to give patients and healthcare providers secure access to health information.
 It also seeks to foster greater innovation and competition, encouraging development of new applications that give patients greater choice in their healthcare.

 Ambulatory care practices must be familiar with the final rules, as they both require compliance with interoperability, patient access and prohibiting information blocking.
-Since ONC is the certifying body for EHRs, providers must be prepared to transition to a new “Cures Edition” version of its software before the end of 2022.
-The CMS final rule focuses also on payers, requiring them to focus on interoperability and increased patient access.
+Since ONC is the certifying body for EHRs, providers must be prepared to transition to a new “Cures Edition” version of its software.
+The CMS rule focuses also on payers, requiring them to focus on interoperability and increased patient access.

-This course provides a comprehensive specialty level understanding of the ONC Cures Act and all final rule provisions.
+This course provides a comprehensive understanding of the ONC Cures Act and all final rule provisions.

 At the conclusion of this course, the learner will be able to: